No commission • No endorsements • Based on owner experiences • Since 2008 • More

 "Under certain circumstances, there might be motion detected (up/down) on one side of the bed if someone gets out.
 There is some lateral pressure exerted on the air chambers against each other where they meet.
 If someone gets out of bed, the occupied chamber now has more 'room' and will slightly expand to the center and cause a 'drop' for the sleeper.
 When the other person gets back in bed, it may cause that chamber to expand and press back against the other, causing a 'rise'."

 About half of the owners included in our research who commented on the issue say their Sleep Number bed is suitable for sex, or at least no less suitable than other beds.
-The other half say the Sleep Number bed is not good for sex overall because the beds have a trench or intrusion in the middle where the two air chambers meet.
+The other half say the Sleep Number bed is generally not good for sex because most models have a trench or intrusion in the bed's middle where the two air chambers meet.

-This, they say, makes being in the middle of the bed uncomfortable and causes them to have sex on one side of the bed or the other which does not leave enough room.
-However, owner experience data suggests that the trench / intrusion in the middle can be minimized by having each side of the bed set with the same firmness level.
+This trench or intrusion, they say, makes being in the middle of the bed uncomfortable and causes them to have sex on one side of the bed or the other which does not leave enough room.
+However, owner experience data suggests that the trench / intrusion in the middle can be minimized by having both sides of the bed set at a moderate firmness level such as 50.

 Owners also report that the trench / intrusion in the middle may not allow them to spoon or cuddle with their partner comfortably.

-For more information see the mattress and sex comparison.
+For more general information see the mattress & sex comparison.

-Care should be taken with assembly as owner experience data suggests that poor assembly can cause the bed to not function properly and be uncomfortable.
-In fact, poor assembly may be a significant cause of owner dissatisfaction.
+Care should be taken with assembly as owner experience data suggests that poor assembly can cause the bed to not function properly and / or be uncomfortable.
+In fact, improper assembly may be a significant cause of owner dissatisfaction.

 Sleep Number beds have a 25-year limited warranty.

-By comparison, other air bed brands often provide at least a slightly longer non-prorated period.
+By comparison, several other air bed brands provide a three-year non-prorated period.
 And the brands of most other mattress types, such as innerspring and memory foam, often provide non-prorated warranty coverage for 10 years.

-For more information, see mattress warranties: what you should know.
+For more general information, see mattress warranties: what you should know.

 |0-2 years after purchase||No cost to owner for repair|